 Cabinets and Hardware

-Ready-to-Assemble (RTA) cabinets are an option that can save homeowners money in their kitchen remodel budget as opposed to custom cabinetry.
+Ready-to-assemble (RTA) cabinets are an option that can save homeowners money in their kitchen remodel budget compared to custom cabinetry.
 RTA cabinets are made of quality materials that are durable enough to withstand wear.
 Many homeowners find that these cabinets give them the style and quality they want without spending the entire remodel budget on cabinets alone.

 Appliances